-I am Director of Te Pūnaha Matatini Centre of Research Excellence in Complex Systems (a New Zealand Tertiary Education Commission nationally funded initiative).
-Te Pūnaha Matatini was one of 10 CoREs funded from 2021 until 2029.
+Priscilla Wehi I am Co-Director of Te Pūnaha Matatini Centre of Research Excellence in Complex Systems (a national New Zealand Tertiary Education Commission funded initiative).
+Te Pūnaha Matatini is one of 10 CoREs funded from 2021 until 2029.

-In recent years I have contributed to mentoring early career researchers; development of new pathways for and expressions of scientific leadership; work on equity issues; and the building of interdisciplinary teams.
-In 2022 I am part of the leadership faculty for Homeward Bound #HB7, a global women in science leadership programme.
+In recent years I have contributed to mentoring early career researchers; development of new pathways for and expressions of scientific leadership; and work on equity issues.

 Current and recent positions